-Eversheds Sutherland (US) LLP is counsel to and advises USCI and USCF with respect to the shares being offered hereby and has passed upon the validity of the shares being issued hereunder.
+Richards, Layton & Finger, P.A. has been retained to advise the Trust and USCF with respect to the shares being offered hereby and has passed upon the validity of the shares being issued hereunder.
 Eversheds Sutherland (US) LLP has also provided USCF with its opinion with respect to federal income tax matters addressed herein.